 |

-which was scrapped in April 2021.
-This trailer is an example of the
+instead.
+This trailer is an example of the initial order for 40 Chopper cars,

-initial order for 40 Chopper cars, which was an extension to the order of the
+which was an extension to the order of K sets and was the last trailer car

-K sets and is the last trailer car built in that order.
+built in that order.

 It was delivered to Flemington Maintenance Centre with C 3600 on 20th March